Child Safe Space for Refugee Children in Sudan and Uganda | Trauma Rescue Aid (TRAID)

 As stated in the UN Convention on the Rights of the Child (UNCRC):

 This principle guides our work.
-Even in crisis, children are entitled not only to survival, but also to play, expression, and emotional recovery.
+Even in crisis, children are entitled not only to survival, but also to play, expression, and emotional recovery, which is why our child safe space initiative in Sudan and Uganda is so important.

 About the Child Safe Space

 We are currently working with 205 children across Sudan IDP camps and Uganda (Seeta Mukoko).
-Activities are conducted twice a week with trained facilitators who focus on emotional safety, trust-building, and supportive engagement.
+Activities are conducted twice a week with trained facilitators who focus on emotional safety, trust-building, and supportive engagement, thus strengthening the child safe space Sudan and Uganda for all participants.

 Activities Supporting Child Healing and Emotional Expression